 Here's how heroes and protagonists differ.
 A hero is a central character that displays admirable qualities and most often supports the emotional heft of a movie, giving action to the film's foundational themes.
+(Of course, sometimes a hero's most emotional moments end up on the cutting room floor.)
 As many films have shown over the years, it's not necessary for the hero to be the protagonist.
 Take, for instance, The Lion King.
 Simba's physical goal is to stay hidden with Pumba and Timon.
 Nala's is to save her society from starving.
 Who has the more pressing problem there?
 But Simba is most certainly the central character.

 The point is, we don't always have to accept the white guy around whom a movie revolves is the protagonist.
 Here are some movies with supporting characters who were actually the hero, or those in which the protagonist isn't at all who you thought it was.
 BTW, don't be surprised how many of these characters are female.

 - Photo: New Line Cinema